What is a proctectomy?

 You may be asked to stop smoking about 2 weeks before surgery.
 Smoking delays healing

 and recovery.
-Ask your doctor if you need help stopping.
+Ask your healthcare provider if you need help stopping.

 Tell your healthcare team about all medicines, vitamins, herbs, and supplements you